Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: RELATED WORK

 \section{RELATED WORK}

 Detecting performance issues on monitoring metrics for online service systems has been a hot topic.
 Monitoring metrics used to reflect the run-time status of the whole system are usually denoted as multivariate time series.
-The main challenge of multivariate metrics anomaly detection is two folds: First, effective modeling of complex relational and temporal dependency.
+The main challenge of multivariate metrics anomaly detection is twofold: First, effective modeling of complex relational and temporal dependency~\cite{wu2023understanding}.
 Second, noise data will be introduced inevitably during the manual labeling process.
 It is hard to get rid of these noises.
-Related studies can be categorized into traditional machine learning-based and deep learning-based approaches.
+Related studies can be categorized into machine learning or signal processing-based and deep learning-based approaches.

-\textit{Traditional Machine Learning Methods} OCSVM {\cite{scholkopf2001estimating}} is a clustering-based method that learns the boundary for the normal data without anomalous samples and identifies the data outside the border as anomalies.
+\textit{Machine Learning/Signal Processing Methods.} OCSVM {\cite{scholkopf2001estimating}} is a clustering-based method that learns the boundary for the normal data without anomalous samples and identifies the data outside the border as anomalies.
 Isolation Forest (iForest) {\cite{liu2008isolation}} applies multiple isolation trees and ensembles them based on the assumption that anomalies should be rare and isolated from normal observations with very short heights.
 Local Outlier Factor (LOF) is a density estimation-based anomaly detection approach that calculates the local density.
 The samples with an extremely lower density compared to their neighbors would be recognized as anomalies.
+JumpStarter~\cite{ma2021jump} is a signal processing-based method that adopts the compressed sensing technique to reconstruct the input data.
+It adopts a shape-based clustering strategy to reduce the volume of data and utilizes an outlier-resistant sampling to avoid sampling anomalous values.